jaken525/MotorM4X-Unpacker/README.md

 DJBA2 is used to hash file names.
 In theory, all the tables are in the archive table.dtf.
 All tables use the xml format, but the original file names have the format .xml2

-After decryption, you can open the file via notepad++.
+After decryption, you can open the file via notepad++ or another program.

 The program has the function "MotorM4X::EncryptName", which returns the hash of the string.
 You can use it for verification.